 ”I am going to stop working in the shop.
 A sales clerk is no future.
 I am thinking of going to be a keeper at the mad house.
 Now that is a real job and going somewhere.
 It is sort of scientific. ” said John.

 ”I saw your results in the schools certificate – you could study medicine” said Duncan/

 ”Study medicine?
 Are you joking me?
 Only posh boys do that.
 Where would I get the money from?
 It is a miracle that my father paid for me to stay at school till 17.
 A waste of money he says.
 Should have gone off to get a job in the Bank of Ireland, dad said.
 My uncle wrote me a letter of recommendation because he has an account.
-I think maybe dad is write.
+I think maybe dad is right.
 I missed the boat on that one.
-ANy I will go off and work at the lunatic asylum.
+Any I will go off and work at the lunatic asylum.
 Lunatics cannot be as hard to handle as some customers.
 It is good money.
 I even thought of being a medical orderly in the army.
 You see the uniform is fine.”

 ”You are so fastidious about your clothes.
 It would suit you.
 You look like a Guardsman.” said Duncan.